Searches for Post-Merger Gravitational Waves with CoCoA: Sensitivity Projections Across Large Template Banks for Current and Next-Generation Detectors: Background

 The GW losses from the spin-down law above result in a quasi-periodic GW signal of the form in Equation \ref{eq:amplitude-at-det} with frequency $ f(t) = \Omega(t)/\pi$ and amplitude (see Equation (14) in \citep{CM09}):

 where $d$ is the distance to the source, $c$ is the speed of light, and $G$ is the gravitational constant.

 In a previous paper, \citeauthor{Coyne2016} used two bar-mode waveforms (CM09long and CM09short) to derive CoCoA sensitivity estimates, while \citeauthor{Sowell2019} used six bar-mode waveforms (Bar 1-6; see Table-1 of \citep{Sowell2019}) that were the focus of a GW170817 post-merger search on LIGO data \cite{2017ApJ...851L..16A}.
 Here, we build a larger template bank of GW waveforms suited for a post-merger remnant search similar to that presented in \citep{2017ApJ...851L..16A}.
 Namely, we set $T/|W|=0.2$, and mass $M$ of the NS remnant to 2.6\,$M_{\odot}$.
 The last is somewhere between the lower bounds of GW170817 estimated remnant mass 2.73$M_{\odot}$ and that of the total mass range of other known binary systems 2.57$M_{\odot}$(see \citep{2017ApJ...851L..16A} and references therein).
 We also assume the same range of EoS-motivated radii as in \citep{2017ApJ...851L..16A}, namely, $R=12-14$\,km, but differently from \citep{2017ApJ...851L..16A} we span this range with a finely spaced grid.
 Following \citep{2017ApJ...851L..16A}, we explore a range of magnetic field strengths $B=10^{13}-5\times$ 10$^{14}$\,G, which is suitable for magnetars that may be formed in NS-NS mergers and constitute central engines of associated short GRBs.
 Extremes beyond 10$^{15}$\,G lead to magnetic-dipole dominated spin-down of the NS and hence sub-dominant energy emission in GWs.
-Values below 10$^{13}$\,G are less likely in young magnetar remnants given the strong-field post-merger dynamics.
+Values below 10$^{13}$\,G are less likely in young magnetars given the post-merger remnant dynamics that wind up strong fields (see e.g., \citep{2022PhRvD.106b3013P,2022ApJ...926L..31A} and references therein).

 As described in \citep{2017ApJ...851L..16A}, because we do not know the ultimate fate of the bar-shaped remnant and how long it can survive before collapsing to a BH, we consider the model waveform time-frequency evolution up to a time when the luminosity emitted in GWs is 1\% of the peak value, which is sufficient to capture the bulk of the energy emitted in GWs.
 As evident from Table 2 in \citep{2017ApJ...851L..16A}, the so-defined waveforms' durations can vary quite a bit.
 Hence, we group together waveforms of similar duration and define three major regions in our parameter space, with $T_{\rm obs}$ ranging between 165\,s and 512\,s (see Figure \ref{fig:parameter-space-black-dots}).
 This choice is purely phenomenological, and simply aimed at grouping together similar number of waveforms across a small number of observing time intervals such that waveforms in a given $T_{\rm obs}$ family can be reasonably analyzed with that choice of $T_{\rm obs}$ without substantial loss of signal power (which can occur if the adopted $T_{\rm obs}$ is too short compared to the timescale during which the bulk of the GW energy is emitted) and without introducing unneeded computational burden (which can occur if the adopted $T_{\rm obs}$ is too long compared to the timescale over which the bulk of the GW energy is emitted).